Heartmoor Farm Education Centre provides classes, workshops, and

 The Fluvanna County Historical Society and the Rivanna Conservation Council act as local stewards preserving the heritage and rural character of the landscape.

 Elizabeth loves to be outside and she delights mightily in being with children.
 Heartmoor Farm Education Centre offers these two loves in relationships with each other: children at home in the natural world.
 She began working with children after graduating from Washington and Lee University in Lexington, VA.
-Between completing her AMI Primary training at Washington Montessori Institute and her Elementary AMI training in Bergamo, Italy she taught for five years in Portland, Oregon.
-Before the birth of her daughter she was working and living at Hershey Montessori Farm School in Huntsburg, Ohio where visions of what was possible for the adolescent years became concrete experiences for her.
-Now on their own little farm, she and her husband are excited to be launching their own Centre for children and their families within the greater context of our Earth home.
+Between completing her AMI Primary training at Washington Montessori Institute and her Elementary AMI training in Bergamo, Italy she taught in Portland, Oregon.
+Before the birth of her daughter, she was working and living at Hershey Montessori Farm School in Huntsburg, Ohio where visions of what was possible for the adolescent years became concrete experiences for her.
+The Centre at Heartmoor strives to support children and their families within the greater context of our Earth home.

-Robert has spent many years working with elementary and middle school students.
-He has been a metal and ceramic artist, building restorationist, and therapeutic teacher.
-He has his BA in Studio Art, an MS in Special Education, as well as the AMI Elementary Montessori Diploma at the 6-12 level.
-As a certified Director of K-12 schools in Virginia, he remains current in iMAT, First-Aid, and CPR.
-He lives at Heartmoor Farm, a civil war era farmstead with his family in Kents Store, VA.
+Robert has spent 20 years working with elementary and middle school students.
+He is a licensed contractor, a metal and ceramic artist, building restorationist, and therapeutic teacher.
+He earned a BA in Studio Art, an MS in Special Education, as well as the AMI Elementary Montessori Diploma at the 6-12 level.
+As a certified Director of K-12 schools in Virginia, he remains current in iMAT, Wilderness First-Aid (NOLS), and CPR.
+He lives at Heartmoor Farm, a 19th century farmstead with his family in Kents Store, VA.